US Southwest swelters under dangerous heat wave, with new records on track - Local News 8

 Arizona’s Maricopa County, home to Phoenix, reported this week that so far this year there have been 12 confirmed heat-associated deaths going back to April, half of them people who were homeless.
 Another 55 deaths are under investigation.

-There were 425 confirmed heat-associated deaths in Maricopa County last year, with more than half of them occurring in July.
-Eighty percent of the deaths occurred outside.
+There were 425 confirmed heat-associated deaths in Maricopa County last year, with more than half of them occurring in July and 80% of them happening outdoors.

 In Sacramento, the California State Fair kicked off with organizers canceling planned horseracing events due to concerns for animal safety.
 Pet owners around the Southwest were urged to keep their animals mostly inside.